matt-harvey/swx/README.rst

-To use ``swx``, you enter a brief "switching" command each time you start an activity, end an activity, or switch from one activity to another. ``swx`` makes a timestamped record of each such "transition" in a plain text file - which you are free to peruse and edit.
-Then when you want a summary of how you have spent your time, enter one of the reporting commands - which provide various filtering and output options - and ``swx`` will analyze the text file and output the requested information.
+To use ``swx``, you enter a brief "switching" command each time you start an activity, end an activity, or switch from one activity to another. ``swx`` makes a timestamped record of each such "transition" in a plain text file—which you are free to peruse and edit.
+Then when you want a summary of how you have spent your time, enter one of the reporting commands—which provide various filtering and output options—and ``swx`` will analyze the text file and output the requested information.

 Like ``git`` and various other command-line programs, ``swx`` comes with a range